Professor Helen F. Gleeson

 My research has always involved liquid crystals and in addition to carrying out fundamental studies of the physics of these materials, I have invented several novel applications, most recently switchable contact lenses.

-I have published >150 papers and given >300 conference presentations.
+I have published >160 journal papers and given >300 conference presentations.
 I have been awarded the British Liquid Crystal Society Hilsum and GW Gray Medals (2006 & 2013) and the 2012 Holweck Prize and Medal of the Institute of Physics and Société Française de Physique for my research.
-I was awarded an OBE for Services to Science in 2009, recognising my work in outreach, in particular encouraging women to study physics
+I was awarded an OBE for Services to Science in 2009, recognising my work in outreach, in particular encouraging women to study physics.
+In 2018, I won the Times Higher Education award for 'Outstanding Research Supervisor of the Year'.

 - Head of School